digitallyinduced/ihp/Guide/your-first-project.markdown

 Right MMark {..}
 ```

-This is the parsed representation of the markdown.
+This is the parsed representation of the Markdown.
 Of course that's not very helpful.
-We also have to connect it with `MMark.render` to get html code for our markdown.
+We also have to connect it with `MMark.render` to get html code for our Markdown.
 Replace the `renderMarkdown` with the following code:

 ```haskell
 renderMarkdown text =